iam-harshitha/ResumeGenie/README.md

 # 🧠 ResumeGenie: Discover Jobs.
 Tailor Resumes.
 Get Hired

-ResumeGenie is an AI Agentic System that streamlines your entire job application process.
-Powered by LangChain and LangGraph, it orchestrates intelligent agents to scrape the latest remote job listings, filter them based on your preferences, and leverage cutting-edge LLMs (like LLaMA-3 via Groq) to tailor your resume — all within a seamless Streamlit interface.
+ResumeGenie is an **AI Agentic System** that streamlines your entire job application process.
+Powered by **LangChain and LangGraph**, it orchestrates intelligent agents to scrape the latest remote job listings, filter them based on your preferences, and leverage cutting-edge **LLMs (like LLaMA-3 via Groq)** to tailor your resume — all within a seamless Streamlit interface.

 This end-to-end pipeline combines automation, reasoning, and personalization — helping you discover, refine, and apply for jobs smarter and faster.